The Makings of a Hospitable Hotel Website

 This information on how to get to a remotely located lodge is below the fold.
 If the images, text, and calls to action above the fold hook the user, they will need this specialized info, including GPS coordinates, to get to the lodge.

-The website makes sure the relevant information is readily available, instead of making the traveler call or find directions buried deep on the website.
+The website makes sure the relevant information is readily available instead of making the traveler call or find directions buried deep on the website.
+Within your content, link to other helpful pages on your site.
+Use keywords you feel are essential to your hotel.
+This will help people find you with search engines.
+Since hotels are integral to the local environment, you may want to consider long-tail keywords.

 Minimize distractions

 Visitors will appreciate it if you put your content—your great photos, your interesting and relevant information—up front and center.
+Provide a search field in the navigation menu, especially if there are many sections and a lot of content on the website.

 Here are some gigantic distractions to avoid: